sgalaktionoff/blog/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Tech Wizard 🧙‍♂️ | Master of Debugging 🐞
+subtitle: Galaktionov Sergei | Tech Wizard 🧙‍♂️ | Master of Debugging 🐞
 ---

-# About Me - Galaktionov Sergei
-## Senior Systems Engineer
+## Systems Engineer

 Hello there!
 I'm Galaktionov Sergei, a passionate Senior Systems Engineer with extensive experience in designing and implementing robust and scalable IT solutions.
 I thrive on solving complex problems and optimizing systems to enhance efficiency and performance.